Before you start building, renovating or subdividing, make sure your plans meet our criteria for flood, water asset and waterway protection.

 How it works:

-- step 3 – find out if are our assets are on or near your property
+- Step 3 – find out if our assets are on or near your property

 Get our free advice early in your planning.
 We can:

 - provide flooding levels and requirements to protect your proposed development from flooding

 - locate our assets and easements relevant to your plans

 - review and approve your plans and provide our consent

 Before you start building or renovating, your council will want to know:

 - if your property is subject to flooding